 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MONTANA:

-NEW SECTION.
 Section 2.
 Fossils distinguished.
 (1) When used in any instrument, unless the clear and express terms of the instrument provide otherwise, the term "minerals" does not include fossils.

 (2) For purposes of this section: